aiucl/aiucl.github.io/_posts/2019-12-21-spread-divergence.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 A popular class of models in machine learning is the so-called generative model class with deterministic outputs.
-These are currently heavily used for example the generation of realistic images.
+These are currently used for example in the generation of realistic images.
 If we represent an image with the variable $$x$$, then these models generate an image by the following process:

 1. Sample $$z$$ from a $$Z$$ dimensional Gaussian (multivariate-normal) distribution.